July 03, 2020 | Issue #96 | Block 637,546 | Disclaimer

 Demystify Bitcoin Jargon.
 Years of knowledge about bitcoin, blockchain, and cryptocurrency in 80 easy-to-read pages.

-Over 180 Bitcoin related terms, concepts and idioms from author Ansel Lindner.
+Over 180 Bitcoin related terms, concepts, and idioms.

-This work exposes you to a diverse set of disciplines needed to understand Bitcoin.
+This work exposes the reader to a diverse set of disciplines needed to understand Bitcoin.
 Economics, cryptography, mathematics, computer science, political science, and game theory.